ralna/GALAHAD/doc/Python/sls_intro.rst

 To obtain HSL 2011 packages, see

 - http://hsl.rl.ac.uk .

-The solver ``SSIDS`` is from the SPRAL sparse-matrix collection, and is available as part of GALAHAD.

 The solver ``MUMPS`` is available from Mumps Technologies in France, and version 5.5.1 or above is sufficient.